smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/articles/basics.rst

 =================

-As we've already seen, Space Controllers are where Live Activities run. if you have an interactive space, you need at least 1 Space Controller because you have no space without Live Activities.
+As we've already seen, Space Controllers are where Live Activities run. if you have a smart space, you need at least 1 Space Controller because you have no space without Live Activities.

 A space will have anywhere from 1 Space Controller to potentially hundreds